 An interdisciplinary and intercollegiate degree, the executive development program prepares graduates to provide educational services in a variety of social, industrial, health and human services, military, and governmental settings.
 A broad range of courses related to management and public agency administration are offered to prepare students to function in an executive, managerial, or supervisory capacity within government or not-for-profit agencies.

-Master of Arts in Student Affairs and Enrollment Services Administration in Higher Education
+Master of Arts in Student Affairs Administration in Higher Education

 Designed for those interested in student affairs administration in colleges, universities, and junior and community (two-year) colleges.
 The program prepares students to work in such student affairs positions as admissions, financial aid, student activities and programs, and housing and residence hall programs.
 The student affairs administration program is jointly sponsored by the Department of Educational Studies and the Office of the Vice President for Student Affairs and Enrollment Services.